jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/potentiometers.rst

 Calibrating offsets
 ===================

-These instructions are for all arms but we only know how to properly hold the joints at their zero position for the last 4 joints of the **PSMs**.
+These instructions are for all arms, but we only know how to properly hold the joints at their zero position for the last 4 joints of the **PSMs**.
 If you need to calibrate offsets on different arms (MTM, ECM), you will need to figure out a way to constrain the arm to its zero position (mechanical zero).

-For the scales calibration, you first need to start the console application and power the arm.
+For the scales' calibration, you first need to start the console application and power the arm.
 If the arm can power with the existing potentiometer offsets, home the arm.
 You can then either keep the arm powered and use the motors to position it close to its mechanical